Hi, I'm

 Prove the Concept

 The first question was whether porcelain could be thrown thin enough to let light through.
-I made a test piece, and it worked — the translucency was clear, and the concept held.
+I made a test piece, and it worked.
+The translucency was clear, and the concept held.

 You can see here my test piece placed on top of a light fixture in my house.